 I hope we can continue the conversation together.

-Don’t: Check back in...every single day
+How NOT to follow-up: Check back in...every single day

 Waiting a week or two to hear back can be interminable, and it wears on even the most patient people.
 It’s tempting to send an email every few days or twice a week while you’re in interview limbo—but don’t.